 How to Fix Dog Spots

 Dogs love springy green lawns almost as much as humans do.
-Unfortunately, they can also become a destructive force on the health and appearance of lawns if they attempt to “mark their territory” through urination.
+Unfortunately, having a canine friend adds a new dimension to proper lawn care.
+Dogs can become a destructive force on the health and appearance of lawns if they attempt to “mark their territory”.

 Dog spots are brownish deadened areas of the lawn caused by dog urine.
 The dead spots are primarily caused by the excess nitrogen concentrated in the urine, which ends up “burning” the grass, causing it to fade and die.